bauuujl/econdata/README.md

 ### Visualization

-I also created a view table for the US data so it's easier to populate if there are datas that need to be added.
+I also created a view table for the US data so it's easier to populate if there are data that need to be added.

     CREATE VIEW USdata AS
     SELECT